Contextual/Thread-local Sessions¶

 method

-objects can be resolved through any of the optional keyword arguments.
-This ultimately makes usage of theget_bind()
+Sessionobjects can be resolved through any of the optional keyword arguments.
+This ultimately makes usage of theget_bind()method for resolution.- Parameters:

 bind_arguments¶ – dictionary of bind arguments.
 May include “mapper”, “bind”, “clause”, other custom arguments that are passed to